 This course will enable students to understand the link between Technology, Science, and Contemporary Fine arts.
-Providing student with the tools of Photoshop and Adobe Illustrator, this course is designed to expand the traditional knowledge of Fine Art, Art History, and Design.
-It will also allow the students to prepare a professional 2D portfolio for the college application process and various career opportunities as well as vocational options within the field of visual communications.
+It is designed to expand the traditional knowledge of Fine Art, Art History, and Design.
+It provides students with the knowledge and skills necessary to use tools of Photoshop and Adobe Illustrator to create original Artwork.
+The course will allow the students to create Artwork that expands their 2D portfolios for the college application process, various career opportunities and vocational options within the field of visual communications.

-Painting and Drawing Credits: 2.5 Grades 10, 11, 12
+Painting and Drawing ......
+Credits: 2.5 Grades 10, 11, 12